PIPELINE

 Phase 1b dose escalation study ongoing

-ESMO: European Society for Medical Oncology; NDA: New Drug Application; NMPA: National Medical Products Administration; NSCLC: Non-small cell lung cancer; 1.
-Taletrectinib has been granted Breakthrough Therapy Designations from the U.S. FDA and China’s NMPA for the treatment of advanced or metastatic ROS1-positive NSCLC; worldwide development and commercial rights in-licensed from Daiichi Sankyo; Rights to taletrectinib have been out-licensed in China, Japan, and Korea.
+BET: Bromodomain and Extra-Terminal motif; ESMO: European Society of Medical Oncology Congress; mIDH1: mutant isocitrate dehydrogenase 1; ROS1: c-ros oncogene 1; 1.
+Taletrectinib has been granted Orphan Drug Designation from the U.S. FDA for the treatment of patients with ROS1-positive NSCLC and other NSCLC indications, and Breakthrough Therapy Designations by both the U.S. FDA and China’s NMPA for the treatment of patients with advanced or metastatic ROS1-positive NSCLC; worldwide development and commercial rights in-licensed from Daiichi Sankyo; rights to taletrectinib have been out-licensed in China and Japan.
 2. Worldwide development and commercial rights in-licensed from Daiichi Sankyo, excluding Japan where Daiichi Sankyo retains development and commercial rights.
-3. Includes patients with ovarian, triple-negative breast, pancreatic, and metastatic castration resistant prostate cancer (mCRPC).
-4. Includes patients with advanced solid tumors who previously received and progressed on or after treatment with Enhertu® and/or Trodelvy® per approved U.S. FDA labeling, human epidermal growth factor receptor 2-negative (HER2-) metastatic breast cancer, mCRPC, advanced pancreatic cancer, and platinum-resistant ovarian cancer.
-5. Under priority review for the treatment of adult patients with locally advanced or metastatic ROS1-positive NSCLC that have and have not previously been treated with ROS1 tyrosine kinase inhibitors.
+3. Includes patients with advanced solid tumors who previously received and progressed on or after treatment with Enhertu® and/or Trodelvy® per approved U.S. FDA labeling, human epidermal growth factor receptor 2-negative (HER2-) metastatic breast cancer, metastatic castration-resistant prostate cancer (mCRPC), advanced pancreatic cancer, and platinum-resistant ovarian cancer.
+4. Nuvation Bio has decided not to initiate a Phase 2 study of NUV-868 as a monotherapy or in combination with olaparib or enzalutamide in the advanced solid tumor indications that were part of the Phase 1 and Phase 1b study designs.
+The Company is evaluating next steps for the NUV-868 program, including further development in combination with approved products for indications in which BD2-selective BET inhibitors may improve outcomes for patients.
+5. Based on results of the TRUST-I clinical study, under priority review for the treatment of adult patients with locally advanced or metastatic ROS1-positive NSCLC who either have or have not previously been treated with ROS1 tyrosine kinase inhibitors (TKIs).

 ROS1

-Taletrectinib is an oral, potent, CNS-active, selective, next-generation ROS1 inhibitor specifically designed for the potential treatment of ROS1-positive non-small cell lung cancer (NSCLC).
+Taletrectinib is an oral, potent, central nervous system-active, selective, next-generation ROS1 inhibitor specifically designed for the treatment of patients with ROS1-positive non-small cell lung cancer (NSCLC).

-Taletrectinib is being evaluated for ROS1-positive NSCLC in two Phase 2 single-arm pivotal trials: TRUST-I in China, and TRUST-II, a global trial.
-Taletrectinib has been granted Breakthrough Therapy Designations by both the U.S. FDA and China’s NMPA for the treatment of advanced or metastatic ROS1-positive NSCLC.
-China’s NMPA has accepted and granted Priority Review Designations to New Drug Applications for taletrectinib for the treatment of adult patients with locally advanced or metastatic ROS1-positive NSCLC that have and have not previously been treated with ROS1 tyrosine kinase inhibitors (TKIs).
-Worldwide development and commercial rights to taletrectinib have been in-licensed from Daiichi Sankyo.
-Rights to taletrectinib have been out-licensed in China, Japan, and Korea.
+Taletrectinib is being evaluated for the treatment of patients with advanced ROS1-positive NSCLC in two Phase 2 single-arm pivotal studies: TRUST-I in China, and TRUST-II, a global study.
+Taletrectinib has been granted Orphan Drug Designation by the U.S. Food and Drug Administration (FDA) for the treatment of patients with ROS1-positive NSCLC and other NSCLC indications, and Breakthrough Therapy Designations by both the U.S. FDA and China’s NMPA for the treatment of patients with advanced or metastatic ROS1-positive NSCLC.
+Based on results of the TRUST-I clinical study, China’s NMPA has accepted and granted Priority Review Designations to New Drug Applications for taletrectinib for the treatment of adult patients with locally advanced or metastatic ROS1-positive NSCLC who either have or have not previously been treated with ROS1 tyrosine kinase inhibitors (TKIs).

-More than one million people globally are diagnosed with NSCLC annually, the most common form of lung cancer.
-It is estimated that approximately 1-3% of people with NSCLC are ROS1-positive.
-Up to one-third of people newly diagnosed with metastatic ROS1-positive NSCLC have tumors that have spread to their brain.
-Approved ROS1 TKIs have provided significant benefits to ROS1-positive NSCLC patients, however, patients are still in need of tolerable therapies that provide sustained and durable disease control.
+Each year, more than one million people globally are diagnosed with NSCLC, the most common form of lung cancer.
+It is estimated that approximately 2% of people with NSCLC have ROS1+ disease.
+Up to 35% of people newly diagnosed with metastatic ROS1+ NSCLC have tumors that spread to their brain, increasing up to 55% for those whose cancer has progressed following initial treatment.
+Despite recent progress for people with ROS1+ NSCLC, there remains a need for more effective and tolerable treatment options.

 mIDH1

-Safusidenib is a novel, oral, potent, targeted inhibitor of mutant IDH1 (mIDH1) being evaluated in a global Phase 2 trial in patients with grades 2 and 3 IDH1-mutant glioma.
+Safusidenib is a novel, oral, potent, brain penetrant, targeted inhibitor of mutant IDH1 (mIDH1).

 BET

-NUV-868, a BD2-selective oral small molecule bromodomain and extra-terminal (BET) inhibitor, inhibits BRD4.
+NUV-868 is a BD2-selective, oral, small molecule bromodomain and extra-terminal (BET) inhibitor that inhibits BRD4.
 BRD4 is a key member of the BET family, which epigenetically regulates proteins that control tumor growth and differentiation.